Ardillo/DM-3212-badusb/README.md

 # firmware AtMega32u4

 The only thing we need to upload now is the firmware for the AtMega32u4 part of the board.
-Open the atmega_duck.ino project and select the board you made the adjustments to in *boards.txt*, in my case the Arduino Leonardo board.
+Open the *atmega_duck* directory and the *atmega_duck.ino* file and select the board you made the adjustments to in *boards.txt*, in my case the `Arduino Leonardo` board.
 `Tools`>`Board`>`Wifi Duck AVR Boards`>`Arduino Leonardo`

 **important** before uploading, uncomment the following lines in atmega_duck/config.h